uuupah/11ty_neocities/src/journal_html.md

 title: journal.html
 ---

+**2024.03.23**
+i just finished a blogpost about installing multiple minecraft servers on a ubuntu box and a discord bot to swap between them. it is clunky, long, and very difficult to read, but it is published, which is the important part

 **2024.02.13**
 added another eight lines of javascript so that you can move through blogposts with ← and → or a and d. feeling infinite shame.